-(a) Financial Statements.
-See page F-1 for an index to the financial statements included in this registration statement.
+- (a) Financial Statements.
+See page F-1 for an index to the financial statements included in this registration statement. - (b) Exhibits.

-(b) Exhibits.
 The following is a complete list of exhibits filed as part of the registration statement, which are incorporated herein:

-Exhibit number Exhibit description 1.1 Form of Underwriting Agreement.
-3.1 Form of Amended and Restated Articles of Incorporation of the Registrant.† 3.2 Form of Bylaws of the Registrant.† 4.1 Specimen Common Stock Certificate of the Registrant.† 5.1 Opinion of Saul Ewing LLP relating to the legality of the securities being registered.† 8.1 Opinion of McDermott Will & Emery LLP regarding tax matters.† 10.1 Form of Registration Rights Agreement between the Registrant, the Manager and the purchasers in the concurrent private placement.
-10.2 Form of Unit Purchase Agreement between the Registrant and the purchasers of units in the concurrent private placement.
+Exhibit number Exhibit description 1.1 Form of Underwriting Agreement.† 3.1 Form of Amended and Restated Articles of Incorporation of the Registrant.† 3.2 Form of Bylaws of the Registrant.† 4.1 Specimen Common Stock Certificate of the Registrant.† 5.1 Opinion of Saul Ewing LLP relating to the legality of the securities being registered.† 8.1 Opinion of McDermott Will & Emery LLP regarding tax matters.† 10.1 Form of Registration Rights Agreement between the Registrant, the Manager and the purchasers in the concurrent private placement.
+10.2 Form of Unit Purchase Agreement between the Registrant and the purchasers in the concurrent private placement.
 10.3 Form of Management Agreement with Angelo, Gordon.
-10.4 Form of Equity Incentive Plan.† 10.5 Form of Manager Equity Incentive Plan. + 10.6 Form of Manager Equity Incentive Plan Restricted Stock Award Agreement.
-10.7 Form of Equity Incentive Plan Restricted Stock Award Agreement.
-10.8 Form of Warrant Agreement 10.9 Form of Stock Purchase Agreement between the Registrant and the purchasers of shares in the concurrent private placement.
-10.10 Form of Indemnification Agreement 23.1 Consent of PricewaterhouseCoopers LLP 23.2 Consent of Saul Ewing LLP (included in Exhibit 5.1).† 23.3 Consent of McDermott Will & Emery LLP (included in Exhibit 8.1)† 99.1 Consent of Peter Linneman to be named as a proposed director.† 99.2 Consent of Andrew L. Berger to be named as a proposed director.
-99.3 Consent of James Voss to be named as a proposed director.† 99.4 Consent of Joseph LaManna to be named as a proposed director.† 99.5 Consent of John Angelo to be named as a proposed director.† 99.6 Consent of David Roberts to be named as a proposed director.
+10.4 Form of Equity Incentive Plan.† 10.5 Form of Manager Equity Incentive Plan.† 10.6 Form of Manager Equity Incentive Plan Restricted Stock Award Agreement.† 10.7 Form of Equity Incentive Plan Restricted Stock Award Agreement.† 10.8 Form of Warrant Agreement 23.1 Consent of PricewaterhouseCoopers LLP 23.2 Consent of Saul Ewing LLP (included in Exhibit 5.1).† 23.3 Consent of McDermott Will & Emery LLP (included in Exhibit 8.1)† 99.1 Consent of Peter Linneman to be named as a proposed director.† 99.2 Consent of Andrew L. Berger to be named as a proposed director.† 99.3 Consent of James Voss to be named as a proposed director.† 99.4 Consent of Joseph LaManna to be named as a proposed director.† 99.5 Consent of John Angelo to be named as a proposed director.† 99.6 Consent of David Roberts to be named as a proposed director.†

-† Filed previously.
+Filed previously.